-Right now Tennesseans are grappling with the passage of HB1/SB1, legislation that would prohibit transgender-related healthcare in Tennessee for people under the age of 18; this means that care such as gender-affirming hormone therapy and puberty blockers would be inaccessible in Tennessee for any trans person until they turn 18.
-Youth can still access mental health care, which is not restricted or banned by this law, in TN.
+Right now Tennesseans are grappling with the implementation of HB1/SB1, legislation that prohibits transgender-related healthcare in Tennessee for people under the age of 18.
+This law makes care such as gender-affirming hormone therapy and puberty blockers inaccessible in Tennessee for any trans person until they turn 18.
+Youth can still access mental health care, which is not restricted or banned by this law.

-HB1/SB1 is set to take effect on July 1, 2023.
+HB1/SB1 is currently in effect and trans youth in Tennessee are forced to seek care out of state.
+The U.S. Court of Appeals for the 6th Circuit ruled on July 8, 2023 to allow the law to take effect.
 According to the law, patients under the age of 18 who are already receiving gender-affirming care can continue to do so until March 31, 2024.
-However, the provision in the law for those currently receiving gender-affirming care to continue receiving this care through March of 2024 intends for adolescents currently in care to de-transition during the July 1 2023 – March 2024 period.
-For this reason, many doctors currently providing gender-affirming care for adolescents in the state of Tennessee will be discontinuing care on July 1, 2023.
-Patients who currently receive gender-affirming care from these providers will not be able to receive care after July 1, 2023, and should begin looking at out-of-state options for gender-affirming care.
-It should be noted that legal partners at the ACLU of TN have announced plans to challenge the law, which could block its implementation.
+However, many doctors providing gender-affirming care for adolescents in the state of Tennessee discontinued care on July 1, 2023.
+Patients who currently receive gender-affirming care from these providers will not be able to receive care after July 1, 2023, and should access other options for gender-affirming care.

 The Campaign for Southern Equality is working with partners across Tennessee, including Inclusion Tennessee and OUT Memphis, to provide resources and information to impacted families.
 Please use this form below to request more information.

 We know this is a very challenging time filled with many questions.
 This resource guide is designed to provide up-to-date information and concrete resources to help transgender youth continue accessing healthcare.
 We will update this guide as more information and resources become available.

 Tennessee Community Town Halls for Families of Trans Youth